Jiran: Education

 There are many Private schools apart from Government School in the town.
 All these schools are affiliated to M.P.
 Board.
 Patidar Higher Secondary is the oldest Private school of Jeeran, which has produced many brilliant students in the field of engineering, medical and administration.
 Today there are several schools which provide good education.
 Gyan Sarovar higher secondary is the only private school which gives education of 11th and 12th stds.
 In town there is not a single college.
-Nearest college is in Neemuch City.
+Also there is a newly govt college which one is giving better education and helpful for other nearby villages.
 Before 1990 people used to go by bicycle to Nemuch for college studies, as there was no public transport and people did not have motor vehicle.
 Jeeran has many Engineers, Doctors, CA and soldier person in army, BSF, CRPF which has shine the name of town.